🗺️

 • Sensory panels assess wines for regional typicity, ensuring that the style and character reflect the declared appellation

-• Producers required to submit wines to a CVR for certification before they can legally label them with a DOC or Vinho Regional designation
+• Producers must submit wines to the relevant CVR for certification before they can legally label them with a DOC or Vinho Regional designation

-• If a wine varietal is specified on the label, EU and CVR rules generally require that the wine contain at least 85% of that declared variety
+• If a grape variety is declared on the label, EU and CVR rules generally require that the wine contain at least 85% of that declared variety

 🌍EU Alignment and Modern Context

 The EU wine market reforms that came into force on 1 August 2009 formalised the relationship between Portugal's traditional designations and the pan-European PDO and PGI framework.
 Portuguese DOC regions map directly to PDO status, while Vinho Regional corresponds to PGI.
 The traditional term Vinho de Mesa was retired under EU law, replaced simply by Vinho.
-Most Portuguese regions have chosen to retain their familiar Portuguese terminology alongside the EU equivalents, giving producers flexibility in how they communicate with both domestic and international markets.
+Many producers deliberately choose to release wines under the Vinho Regional designation rather than DOC, enabling them to use grape varieties or blending combinations not permitted under the local DOC rules, while still indicating a broad geographic origin.

-• Portuguese DOC is classified as PDO (Protected Designation of Origin) under EU law, providing legal protection in all EU member states and many trading partners
+• Portuguese DOC is classified as PDO (Protected Designation of Origin) under EU law, providing legal protection across all EU member states and many trading partners

-• The term Vinho de Mesa is now legally obsolete under EU wine law, replaced by the simpler designation Vinho
+• The term Vinho de Mesa is now legally obsolete under EU wine law, replaced by the simpler designation Vinho, which carries no regional specificity